Besides the skills of

 A second area of potential advantage is in communication between the head and

 the mat.
-This is done by signaling, since calling out invariably proves
+This is done by signaling, since yelling invariably proves

 inadequate over this distance, as we all have experienced.
 Signals should enable